Mike Albert: Early life and career

-Albert began playing guitar at the age of 9 years old.
+Albert began playing guitar at the age of nine years old.
 He left high school in his junior year to pursue a musical career.
 Soon after, Albert became a professional guitar teacher at the age of 18.
-During the mid 1970s, he joined the band Ruben and the Jets, who were produced by Frank Zappa.
+During the mid-1970s, he joined the band Ruben and the Jets, who were produced by Frank Zappa.
 After they disbanded, Albert continued to write and perform with the band's leader and vocalist, Ruben Guevara.

 In the following years, Albert was a member and co-leader of original keyboardist Bobby Espinosa's version of the Latin rock band El Chicano.
 They released several US regional singles in the early 1980s, such as "Groovin" and "Do You Want Me".
 Soon after, they were signed to Columbia Records and recorded "Let Me Dance With You" and "I'm in Love With".
 They also toured with Santana, Earth, Wind & Fire, Chicago, Tower of Power, and War.

 Also in the early 1980s, Albert did a project with former members of Eric Clapton and Bob Seger, including Sergio Pastora on percussion, Dick Sims on keyboards and Carl Radle on bass.
 They performed many of the songs from the time they were in Clapton's band.

 In 1984, Albert collaborated with Lee Pastora and Billy Cobham on a 1984 World Olympics Promotional recording.

 In 1985, guitarist Chris Poland left Megadeth during their Killing Is My Business... and Business Is Good! tour and band leader Dave Mustaine asked Albert to take over the position of lead guitarist.
-They also performed in shows with Anthrax, Exodus, and Slayer, before Poland rejoined the band and Albert left.
-Albert's is featured on several bootleg recordings from the band's shows.
+Albert joined the band on July 3.
+They also performed in shows with Anthrax, Exodus, and Slayer.
+Though Albert was described as the band's "permanent guitar player" in the 12th 1985 issue of Metal Forces, Poland later rejoined the band in October 1985.
+Albert's playing is featured on several bootleg recordings from the band's shows.